The School Day

 Reception - PE kit should be in school at all times as the days we have PE changes from week to week.
 Homework will be sent out on a Thursday, please read with your child every day.
 Could children please have a suitable coat and wellies in school every day as we access the outside area in all weathers!

 Year 4 - P.E.
 Kit should be in school from Monday through to Friday please, this should include suitable outdoor sports clothes.
 Spellings are given out on Friday, and a test will take place the following Friday.
 MyMaths homework is available online at any time.
 Reading should at least 5 times a week with an adult - this could be reading aloud or reading silently and then talking about the text.
 When children complete an Accelerated Reader quiz they will be rewarded with Dojos.
-You are also welcome to visit the library with your child from 3:15 to 3:30pm.
 Please practise times tables at least 5 times per week for a weekly times table test.
 Reading, spellings and times tables are the daily homework, with English and Maths homework weekly.

 Year 6 - The children will have weekly homework set.
 MyMaths and Grammarbug are always available to be completed online for additional support.
 If access to a computer is tricky, the children are able to use the ICT suite at lunchtime every day.
 The children need to continue with their daily reading (recorded in their Homework Books) and times tables practice and they will be completing accelerated reader quizzes in school when they finish each book.
 Please come to school prepared with a black pen and pencil, and ensure your P.E. kit is in school all week.
-You are also welcome to visit the library with your child from 3:15 to 3:30pm.
 The children will have weekly homework set in arithmetic, reading comprehension and spellings & grammar.
 Homework is set on Thursday for the following Thursday.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.